BP-H/streamlit-test/README.md

 ⚠️ This is *not* a financial product, cryptocurrency, or tradable asset.
 All metrics (e.g., Harmony Score, Resonance, Entropy) are symbolic — for modeling, visualization, and creative gameplay only.
 See legal/disclaimer sections in `superNova_2177.py`, lines 60–88.
 Symbolic tokens and listings introduced in the gameplay modules have **no real-world monetary value**.
 They exist purely as resonance artifacts used for cooperative storytelling.
+For details on how token amounts influence voting, see [docs/symbolic_voting.md](docs/symbolic_voting.md).

 The repository includes a *patch monitor* that scans new contributions for these required disclaimers.
 If added files or lines don't contain the phrases